Kaisman9746/plutus-nix/code/wspace/tests/Religion.md

-Below is a **full tutorial for your Treasury Governance Smart Contract**, written in the **exact same style, structure, and tone** as the Vesting.hs tutorial you provided — including **Table of Contents, section formatting, emojis, and glossary**.
+Below is a **full tutorial for Treasury Governance Smart Contract**, written in the **exact same style, structure, and tone** as the Vesting.hs tutorial you provided — including **Table of Contents, section formatting, emojis, and glossary**.

-I **did not change your code**, only wrote the explanatory tutorial *about* your code.

 ---